Shauryacious/reddit-scraper-actor/documentation/learnings/apify-actor-development.md

 - Build multi-platform images (amd64, arm64)
 - Tag with version numbers
 - Push to Docker Hub for Apify to use

+**Important**: When setting up multi-architecture builds, ensure QEMU is configured before Buildx.
+See the [Multi-Architecture Docker Builds](#multi-architecture-docker-builds) section above for details.

 ## Error Handling